enquirer/prompt-confirm/README.md

 Based on the `confirm` prompt in inquirer.

 ## About
 ### Related projects

-* [enquirer-prompt-checkbox](https://www.npmjs.com/package/enquirer-prompt-checkbox): Adds checkbox prompt support to Enquirer. | [homepage](https://github.com/enquirer/enquirer-prompt-checkbox "Adds checkbox prompt support to Enquirer.")
+- [enquirer-prompt](https://www.npmjs.com/package/enquirer-prompt): Base prompt module used for creating custom prompt types for Enquirer. | [homepage](https://github.com/jonschlinkert/enquirer-prompt "Base prompt module used for creating custom prompt types for Enquirer.")
-* [enquirer-prompt-radio](https://www.npmjs.com/package/enquirer-prompt-radio): Adds `radio` prompt support to Enquirer.
-This prompt behaves like other radio-button interfaces, where only… [more](https://github.com/enquirer/enquirer-prompt-radio) | [homepage](https://github.com/enquirer/enquirer-prompt-radio "Adds `radio` prompt support to Enquirer.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.")
+- [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
+Much faster and lighter alternative to Inquirer, with all… [more](https://github.com/enquirer/enquirer) | [homepage](https://github.com/enquirer/enquirer "Intuitive, plugin-based prompt system for node.js.
+Much faster and lighter alternative to Inquirer, with all the same prompt types and more, but without the bloat.")
-* [enquirer-prompt](https://www.npmjs.com/package/enquirer-prompt): Base prompt module used for creating custom prompt types for Enquirer. | [homepage](https://github.com/enquirer/enquirer-prompt "Base prompt module used for creating custom prompt types for Enquirer.")
+- [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer]. | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
-* [enquirer](https://www.npmjs.com/package/enquirer): Plugin-based prompt system for node.js | [homepage](https://github.com/jonschlinkert/enquirer "Plugin-based prompt system for node.js")
+- [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
+This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
+This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")

 ### Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).

 ### Running tests